DatScam/VehicleControl/README.md

 Original Mod: https://www.gta5-mods.com/scripts/vehicle-control

+- If Any One Wants To Continue Working On This Project Please Contact Me.
-Rules: Dont Republish It Without My Permission.
+- You Can Republish It With My Permission.
-       You Have To Give Me Credits.
+- You Have To Give Me Credits.
+- You Can Use It For Personal Use.